Chrissebah/Cross-Course-Assignment-HTML-CSS/readme.md

 The tables I have on my checkout and checkoutsuccess pages came back with some issues that I was unsure how to fix.
 I really only made it all last minute and so have not had the time to look more closely at it.

+I used this site(https://codepen.io/theresa-e/pen/BOBQxR) as inspiration when adding my checkout page, which also helped me when making the sign up page.

 I am hoping these issues wont be a problem as the site itself still works as it should without any problems.

 ## Authors